-Document scanners, with their automatic document feeders and heavy footprints, are fine for office use, where they can sit in one place and churn through paper.
-But they are far too clunky to use if you need to scan documents while you're on the road.
-That's where portable sheet-fed scanners come in.
-These lightweight scanners, which come in sizes ranging from deck-of-cards to box-of-crackers, are designed to scan on the go.
-Typically they require users to feed one sheet through at a time, and their scan quality and capabilities are limited compared to their more fully-featured desktop brethren.
+Document scanners, with their automatic document feeders (ADFs) and workhorse builds, are great for offices where they can sit in one place and churn through paper, but they're far too clunky to even consider taking them on the road.
+Sometimes you need to be able to scan documents while on the go, and that's where portable sheet-fed scanners come in.
+These lightweight scanners are small enough to tuck into a backpack or laptop case.
+Most are USB-powered, so you won't need to lug around an extra power brick everywhere you go.
+Typically they require users to feed one sheet through at a time, and their scan quality and capabilities are limited compared to their full-featured desktop brethren.